Miquelet (militia)

-Miquelets or Micalets ([mikəˈlɛts]; Migueletes) were irregular Catalan and Valencian mountain light troops.
+Miquelets or Micalets ([mikəˈlɛts]; Migueletes) were irregular Catalan and Valencian mountain light infantry units.
 They enjoyed a certain prominence in the wars in the Iberian Peninsula during the 17th and 18th centuries, and in peace seem to have on occasion plundered travellers.

 Overview

 The name is a diminutive of Michael; it is claimed it comes from Miquel or Miquelot de Prats, a Catalan mercenary captain in the service of Cesare Borgia.
 The term was used for many unconnected groups of Catalans who took up arms in many wars, as well as in banditry.
 The Miquelets were maintained at the parish level, not by the central or the provincial governments, and as they had to turn out for duty on sound of the village alarm-bell (someten) they are frequently called sometents.